antfu/talks/2025-05-23/src/slides.md

 [click] Also, it's just a JavaScript file, you can also provide types and jsdocs to your config, making it type-safe and self-documented.

-[click] Because of flexibility, we could also have high-level abstraction to absorb the underlying complexity, and provide a minimal configuration interface like Prettier, where end users don't even need to worry about the underlying details, [click] but still have all the control to do so when they really want to.
+[click] Because of flexibility, we could also have high-level abstraction to absorb the underlying complexity, and provide a minimal configuration interface like Prettier, where end users don't even need to worry about the underlying details, [click] but still have all the control to do so when they really want to. [click]
 -->

 ---